akka/akka-grpc/docs/src/main/paradox/buildtools/maven.md

 ## Using a local `protoc` executable

-By default, the plugin downloads `protoc` (via [protoc-jar](https://github.com/os72/protoc-jar)).
+By default, the plugin downloads `protoc`.
 If the download is not possible — for example behind an authenticated proxy/repository, or on a platform without a matching pre-built binary — you can point the plugin at a `protoc` executable already present on the machine with the `protocExecutable` setting.
-When set, it is used instead of the downloaded `protoc` and the `protocVersion` setting is ignored.
+When set, it is used instead of the downloaded `protoc`.

 `pom.xml`
 :   ```xml